Skip to main content

 Enabling ID3 Tags

-In order to use the ID3, it is first needed to enable the ID3 tags for the application.
+To use the ID3, it is first needed to enable the ID3 tags for the application.

 It can be enabled from the Advanced settings by making "id3TagEnabled": true located under the application settings on the Ant Media Server Web Panel.